 You can also use a bit more banana than the recipe calls for, which will make the drink even creamier.

 Kitchen Tools You Will Need

 - Blender – With these icy ingredients, you’ll really want a great blender!
-This one works great and will suit all of your future milkshake needs.
+This one works great and will suit all of your future smoothie or milkshake needs.

-- A sturdy silicone spatula can be used to scrape down the sides when blending, plus get out every last drop of your drink!
+- A sturdy silicone spatula can be used to scrape down the sides when blending, plus get out every last drop of your blueberry banana smoothie!

 Blueberry Banana Smoothie FAQ

 You certainly don’t have to!
 However, I do recommend it.
 They’re actually a bit sweeter when they’re frozen, and they help to thicken the mixture.